Summary: A Treatise of Human Nature (page 3)

 16.

-Which Hume sums up as follows:
+Hume sums this up as follows:

 Some ideas are particular in their nature, but general in their representation.
 A particular idea becomes general by being annex'd to a general term; that is, to a term, which from a customary conjunction has a relation to many other particular ideas, and readily recals them in the imagination 17.